-Gas boilers are known for being wildly popular in the UK due to their accessibility and energy efficiency.
-Whether you’re a homeowner or a tenant, an installation of a gas boiler provides convenience, comfort and savings on your energy bills.
+Gas boilers are wildly popular in the UK.
+Whether you’re a homeowner or tenant, an installation of a gas boiler provides convenience and comfort towards your energy bills.

 But what exactly is a ‘gas boiler’, and what steps are there in the installation process?
-Whether your old boiler has finally kicked the bucket, or you’re just playing it smart and avoiding a breakdown before it happens, you’re doing the right thing.
-If your goal is to organise an installation for your home, then you’re going to need the answers to these questions.
+Maybe your old boiler has finally kicked the bucket, or you’re playing it smart and avoiding a breakdown.
+Either way, you’re doing the right thing.
+If your goal is to organise an installation for your home, then you’ll need the answers to these questions.

-This article will answer some of your burning questions about what you need to think about with an installation of gas boiler.
-This ranges from the various types of fuel and boiler available, who can perform the installation as well as all the costs you will need to consider.
+This article will answer your questions about what you need to think about with an installation of gas boiler.
+This ranges from fuel and boiler types, to who can perform the installation as well as all the costs you will need to consider.

 Without further ado, let’s begin!